 What does the data tell us so far?

-Our first set of assessment data shows improvements in Social Communication and Emotional Regulation across all year groups in the school, with the greatest improvement in Social Communication.
+The data shows improvements in Social Communication and Emotional Regulation across all year groups in the school, with the greatest improvement in Social Communication.
 Further analysis of social and emotional growth profiles show that Flexibility and Resilience is the most improved indicator across year groups.
-The baseline assessments took place in January 2018 and re-assessment was in November 2018.
-The below graphs show a breakdown of the results by year group.
+Re-assessment is completed annually to track pupil progress.